14th Street bridges: Arland D. Williams, Jr. Memorial Bridge

 Planning for a replacement of the Highway Bridge started in the 1940s to deal with expanded traffic in the automobile age.
-Work on a new single-span, northbound-only 14th Street Bridge began on August 21, 1947 and the new bridge opened on May 9, 1950 with the ribbon cut by Miss D.C., Mary Jane Hayes.
+Work on a new single-span, northbound-only 14th Street Bridge began on August 21, 1947, and the new bridge opened on May 9, 1950, with the ribbon cut by Miss D.C., Mary Jane Hayes.
 The Highway Bridge then became southbound-only, but a 2nd bridge was planned to replace it.
 The new bridge span incorporated draw spans with a control houses that was designed to complement those on the Arlington Memorial Bridge upstream and on the railroad bridge's swing span downstream.

 In 1956, while planning the Jones Point Bridge Congress began to debate what to name it.
 While one of the first suggestions was to name it after Woodrow Wilson, which eventually it was, Rep. Joel Broyhill (R-VA) suggested naming it for George Mason, or failing that naming the new Highway Bridge for him.
 This prompted a letter to the editor of the Washington Post suggested it be named for revolutionary war hero Lafayette, since it was near where he led soldiers across the river on the way to Yorktown.
 A few days later, Charles Parmer a Rochambeau enthusiast and head of Virginia's short-lived Rochambeau Commission, suggested the bridge instead be named for Jean-Baptiste Donatien de Vimeur, comte de Rochambeau.
 Another letter followed that suggested attaching the name Rochambeau instead to the 14th Street Bridge and that letter caught the attention of Congress member Harry F. Byrd of Virginia who submitted it to the Congressional Record.
 Broyhill submitted a bill naming the bridge for Mason and Byrd submitted one naming it for Rochambeau, and by the middle of summer a compromise had been worked out naming one span for each.
 Broyhill resubmitted the compromise bill in 1957 and it passed.
-The new bridge was dedicated in honor of Rochambeau on October 19, 1958 at 2pm, at time and date meant to correspond with the time and date that Cornwallis surrendered at Yorktown in 1781.
+The new bridge was dedicated as the Rochambeau Bridge on October 19, 1958, at 2 p.m., at time and date meant to correspond with the time and date that Cornwallis surrendered at Yorktown in 1781.